The Birth Order Bias

 You don’t win against a bully when you call them “mean.”
 That makes you look weak and vulnerable.
 It is far better to call a bad guy “rude,” because you sound righteous, and make them the sinner.
 It wasn’t really possible to call people making fun of Black “rude,” or cut them down in any righteous-seeming way.
 Also, the teasing didn’t seem all that mean, so what could be the harm?
 (The teasing, by the way, did cause a lot of harm, and Black spoke out years later about it.)
 If you had rushed to Black’s defense, you would have seemed like the oversensitive, overdramatic, weak crybaby.

 So there’s the other power dynamic: the winner vs. the loser.
 You want to avoid looking like a loser, but to do that, you can’t call yourself a “winner.”
 Remember, from Sacco’s example, when you call yourself a winner — and speak from the privileged perspective — you make yourself a sinner.
+To feel like a winner, you find the loser traits of a fellow winner.
 To avoid looking like a loser, you also call yourself a saint.
 And to call someone a sinner, you need to look righteous, not weak.
 As we can recall from Black’s example, calling those who criticized her “mean” would have resulted in you looking weak and vulnerable.
 To call someone a sinner, you also need to be a saint, not a loser.
 “Saint” trumps both loser and sinner personas.

 We could graph the four personas in a line.
 “Saint” would fall right in the middle, between the loser and the sinner.
 The saint is the every-person.
 Their tagline is “I’m one of you.”
 They help society function better.
 There are three ways they do this (there are actually four, but we’ll get to the fourth one later): lifting up the vulnerable, making their own vulnerable traits righteous, or taking down the bad guys, the sinners, located to the right of them on this line.
 (And sometimes they do one or more simultaneously.)